 - Flatten the chicken breasts by bashing on them using a rolling pin (or a frying pan, Jamie Oliver-style)

-- Take a chicken bread and dip it in flour and dust it off.
+- Take a chicken bread, dust it in flour, and dust it off.

-- Dip it in panko bread crumbs and put it in a plate.
+- Dip it in beaten eggs; make sure there's egg all over the surface.
+Roll it in panko bread crumbs and put it on a plate.

-- Repeat with the other 3 chicken breasts.
+- Repeat with the other three chicken breasts.

 Cook the rice

-- Put the rice and the water in a pot, add a good pinch of salt.
+- Put the rice and the water in a pot, and add a good pinch of salt.

-- Bring the water to the boil and put the lid on and turn down the heat so that the it simmers.
+- Bring the water to a boil, put the lid on, and turn down the heat so that it simmers.

 - Let it simmer for 12 minutes.
 Then take it off the heat and let it rest for at least 12 minutes.